nus-cs2103-AY2223S1/tp/docs/team/sh4nh.md

     * Justification: The commands and their description in a tabular form that can be accessed at any time just by entering help command as opposed to reading through the user guide greatly improves the user experience of our app.
-    * Credits: [Tex](https://github.com/Tex-Tang) helped change the font of the commands in the help page and enable navigation between panels in the app.
+    * Credits: [Tex](https://github.com/Tex-Tang) helped change the font of the command in the help page and enable navigation between panels in the app.
 * **Enhancements to existing features**: Added the ability to find contacts by `name`, `address`, `role`, `github user` and `tags` and also implemented fuzzy search which is immune to minor spelling errors for the find command.